The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Discussion

-As noted in the main text, the quadratic memory capacities $\tau_\epsilon^{(2)}$ show a tendency towards overestimation for finite training intervals.
-This may be seen clearly in figure \ref{fig:quad_fss} where we have plotted the quadratic capacities for various reservoir sizes estimated from simulation against the inverse training time $\frac{1}{T}$.
-The sizes given in the figure legend correspond to the number of subcircuits in the surface LRC reservoir while the total number of trajectories in each reservoir is $8N^2 - 2N$.
-For each size, a 2nd-order polynomial fit is also plotted.
-Fits were performed using Numpy's polyfit function and the constant parameter was taken as the limiting value as $\frac{1}{T}\to 0$.
-These are plotted against reservoir size in the main text, figure 6.

 \ackcontent{The work of FC and FCS was carried out under the auspices of the NNSA of the U.S. DoE at LANL under Contract No. DE-AC52-06NA25396.
-FC was also financed via DOE-ER grants PRD20170660 and PRD20190195, and FCS by a CNLS Fellowship and 20190195ER.
+FC was also financed via DOE-ER grant PRD20190195, and FCS by a CNLS Fellowship and 20190195ER.
+Revision of this manuscript by FCS was performed while employed at the London Institute for Mathematical Sciences.
 AK was supported by grant number FQXi-RFP-IPW-1912 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of Silicon Valley Community Foundation.
 AK thanks the Santa Fe Institute for helping to support this research.}